How to Create an excellent Observational Drawing: 11 Tips for High School Art Students

 Tip 11: Insert your own soul

-Although observational drawings are usually expected to be realistic in nature, they do not need to be hyper realistic (in other words, they don’t have to look exactly like a photograph).
+Although observational drawings are usually expected to be realistic in nature, they do not need to be hyper-realistic (in other words, they don’t have to look exactly like a photograph).
 Often, it is the unrealistic parts: the unexpected mark-making – the gap between the real object and what is drawn – where the soul sneaks in.
 It is the beauty in smudges and irregularities and artistic interpretation.
 Even an IGCSE or A Level Art student is an artist.
-Don’t be afraid to be a bit crazy.
+Embrace this!

 A beautiful graphite drawing by April Coppini: